 Pattern detection identifying potential dispute triggers before escalation

-Automated compliance documentation proving adherence to safety protocols
+Automated compliance records proving adherence to safety protocols

 Integrated workflows connecting detection to resolution processes